Theo824/Sudoku/README.md

-Made my own QT Sudoku using C++ as my first year Advanced Programming task.
+Developed my own Sudoku program in Qt using C++ as one of my first-year Advanced Programming tasks.

 Developed my own sum algorithm to verify its correctness.
 The interface uses up and down buttons to change numbers and a star to indicate numbers that cannot be changed.